barblin/template-cookbook/README.md

 Software Engineering

 ## Purpose
-This cookbook will serve as a template for future cookbooks and should provide guidance on how to structure, format and name the content of your cookbook.
+This cookbook will serve as a template for future cookbooks and should provide guidance on how to structure, format and name the content of your cookbooks.

 ## Results
 By reading these instructions you will be able to create cookbooks yourself.
 If you follow the guidelines, the cookbook will adhere to the minimum criteria to be accepted as a company cookbook.

 ## Preconditions
-- Knowledge of the Markdown language
+- Knowledge of the Markdown language.
-- You know what a Cookbook is and what its purpose is
+- You know what a Cookbook is and what its purpose is.

 ## How to use?
 - Sections that are optional will be marked with (o)